microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for JS Programmers.md

 ### Unions

-With a union, you can declare that a type could be one of many types.
+With a union, you can declare that a type could be one of many values.
 For example, you can describe a `boolean` type as being either `true` or `false`:

 ```ts twoslash
 type MyBool = true | false;